 While Whit is in many ways a larger than life character, he also knows what he hasn’t accomplished.
 “Spacey has the range of bringing this bravado to the role while also being able to go in reverse and become very small, having regrets about his life and how it came out,” Shuman says.
 “It’s wonderful to see Kevin play that kind of range in a supporting role.”

 Whit is responsible for helping shape J.D.’s voice and starting his writing career, but Dorothy Olding, his agent, kept pushing Salinger’s career forward.
-Like Salinger, Olding is in many ways ahead of her time: she is running a company in a nineteen forties male-dominated publishing world.
+Like Salinger, Olding is in many ways ahead of her time: she is running a company in a nineteen-forties male-dominated publishing world.
 It was decided almost unanimously that dynamo actress Sarah Paulson was perfect for the intensity of this role.

 “We got lucky we got Sarah,” Strong says.
 “She brings that tough grit, and she doesn’t take anything from anyone.”
 Shuman adds his praise by noting, “She’s so perfect – her look, her mannerisms, how she plays off people like Nick and Kevin to bring that character to life was just genius.”

-While Salinger becomes romantically involved with several different women over the course of the film, the relationship that he is most effected by in the movie is with his first love, Oona O’Neill (Zoey Deutch).
+While Salinger becomes romantically involved with several different women over the course of the film, the relationship that he is most affected by in the movie is with his first love, Oona O’Neill (Zoey Deutch).

 “It was more serious than he expected, a very tumultuous relationship where she broke his heart,” Hoult says.
 O’Neill, the beautiful young daughter of the famous playwright Eugene O’Neill, was in fact seeing several people at the time that Salinger meets and falls in love with her.
-Salinger expects to come home to her after the war, but instead finds out that she has married famed actor Charlie Chaplin while he’s away.
-Though he gets into other relationships afterward, he remains deeply affected by Oona’s betrayal and incorporates this heartbreak into his work.
+Salinger expects to come home to her after the war but instead finds out that she has married famed actor Charlie Chaplin while he’s away.
+Though he gets into other relationships afterwards, he remains deeply affected by Oona’s betrayal and incorporates this heartbreak into his work.

 Thad Luckinbill describes the decision to cast Zoey for the role by saying, “Zoey is fantastic and such a great young actress.
 I was fortunate to be in one of the casting sessions and I got to watch her read and play with the role, which was phenomenal.
 She just brings that old-world New York that we haven’t seen in a while, and for such a young person to be able to do that is amazing.”